madhuripawle18/KBS-Project/README.md

 * It is an unbalanced dataset, as the target column RainTomorrow has 110316 "No" entries and 31877 "Yes" entries.

-* The columns that effect the RainTomorrow column the most are Humidity3pm and Cloud3pm.

 ## Target Audience